 This brief slideshow discusses some elements necessary to recognize that our emotions and reactions to investing and markets often hurt results.
 Our brains are NOT wired for investing.
 Discipline and a focus on what you can control are important to success.
 There is an investing approach that is based on discipline and evidence from research in […]

 Goodbye scanners!
 Apps have been out for some time that make scanning as easy as taking a picture.
 Then save it and send or share it.
-If you don’t have a scanner – one of these might be useful.
-Microsoft Office Lens Microsoft Office Lens for Apple by iTunes Microsoft Office Lens for Android DocuScan for […]
+The best scanning apps for Android and iPhone.
+If you don’t have a scanner – one of these might be useful too.
+Microsoft Office Lens Microsoft Office Lens for Apple […]

 Most people don’t know how their Social Security benefit is determined.
 Being unaware leads to this very common question – Will working longer increase, or decrease my Social Security benefit?
 Working longer, even part time, will NOT reduce your benefit.
 And in some cases, may increase your benefit.
 The below short article explains in […]